License and Collaboration Agreements

 Under the terms of the Nyxol License Agreement, the Company in partnership with Viatris, will develop the Nyxol Products in the United States.
 Viatris will reimburse the Company for budgeted costs related to the development of the Nyxol Products through FDA approval.
 Viatris will be responsible for developing the Nyxol Products in countries and jurisdictions in the Viatris Territory outside of the United States.
 The parties established a joint steering committee, which oversees and makes decisions regarding the development of the Nyxol Products.
 The committee is composed of an equal number of representatives of Viatris and Ocuphire.
 Viatris will commercialize the Nyxol Products in the Viatris Territory for each indication that receives regulatory approval.

 Pursuant to the Nyxol License Agreement, the Company received a one-time non-refundable cash payment of $35 million in November 2022 for the exclusive, perpetual, sub-licensable license to develop, manufacture, import, export and commercialize the Nyxol Products in the Viatris Territory.
-In addition, with respect to the Nyxol Products, the Company will be eligible to receive potential additional payments of up to $130 million in the aggregate upon achieving certain specified regulatory or net sales milestones, with the first milestone payment of $10 million to be made following approval by the FDA of POS, for reversal of mydriasis which occurred during the third quarter of 2023.
-The Company will also receive tiered royalties, starting at low double-digit royalties up to low 20% royalties, based on the aggregate annual net sales of all Nyxol Products in the United States, and will receive low double-digit royalties based on all annual net sales in the Viatris Territory outside of the United States.
+In addition, with respect to each Nyxol Product, the Company will be eligible to receive potential additional payments of up to $130 million in the aggregate upon achieving certain specified regulatory or net sales milestones, with the first potential payment of $10 million to be made following approval by the FDA of Nyxol for reversal of mydriasis.
+The Company will also receive tiered royalties, starting at low double-digit royalties up to low twenty percent royalties, based on the aggregate annual net sales of all Nyxol Products in the United States, and will receive low double-digit royalties based on all annual net sales in the Viatris Territory outside of the United States.
 The royalty payments will continue on a country-by-country basis from the date of the first commercial sale of the first Nyxol Product in a country of the Viatris Territory until December 31, 2040.

 Either party may terminate the Nyxol License Agreement upon written notice in the case of the other party’s material breach (subject to applicable cure periods) or if the other party becomes subject to an insolvency event.
 In addition, the Company may terminate the agreement in its entirety if Viatris or its affiliates commences an action challenging the validity, enforceability or scope of any of Ocuphire’s patents that are exclusively licensed under the Nyxol License Agreement.
 Additionally, if Viatris determines not to pursue development or commercialization of a Nyxol Product in a country or jurisdiction in the Viatris Territory, Viatris may terminate the license with respect to such Nyxol Product in such country or jurisdiction.